 9 - Be ready to answer questions about you

-We will ask you questions related to your previous experiences, skills, and how would you handle certain kind of situations.
-But, we will also ask about you.
-Culture is a key characteristic at our company.
+We will ask you questions related to your previous experiences, skills, and how would you handle certain kinds of situations.
+But we will also ask about you.
+Culture is a key characteristic of our company.
 So, don’t be surprised if you get asked about your hobbies, pets, favorite food, etc. We want you to feel part of the team and enjoy being one of us.

 10 - Ask for feedback

-No matter the outcome, we always recommend asking for feedback to an interviewer.
-This will help you to improve your presentations skills and more importantly, become a better professional.
+No matter the outcome, we always recommend asking for feedback from an interviewer.
+This will help you to improve your presentations skills and, more importantly, become a better professional.